top of page

 1. Check for Drafts Around Doors and Windows

 Start with a simple draft inspection.
 On a cool evening, place your hand around window frames and door edges.
 If you feel cold air sneaking in, you’ve found a problem area.
+Southern California homes—especially mid-century and coastal properties—often have small gaps caused by settling, aging materials, or sun exposure.

 Pro tip: A lit incense stick or candle (carefully used) can help reveal subtle air movement around frames.